Ntinyari24/SUDOKU/README.md

     Generate a New Puzzle: Select a difficulty level (Easy, Medium, Hard), and the program will create a new Sudoku puzzle for you.
     Follow the on-screen prompts for detailed instructions.

-Screenshots

-Contributing

-Contributions are welcome!
-If you have ideas to improve this project:

-    Fork the repository.
-    Create a new branch for your feature:

-git checkout -b feature-name

-Commit your changes:

-git commit -m "Add feature-name"

-Push to your branch:

-    git push origin feature-name

-    Open a pull request for review.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
-Acknowledgments

-    Inspired by Sudoku.com.
-    Special thanks to the open-source Python community for providing the tools to make this project possible.